-The Department of Theater makes special demands on students enrolled in the MFA and BFA training programs because of the professional nature of the programs and the demands of the profession.
-Concentration specific rules and policies are in the Student Handbook Appendix for Acting Students, the Design and Student Handbook Appendix for Production and Design Students (Costume, Set, & Lighting Designers, Costume Technicians, Technical Directors, & Stage Management), the Dramaturgy and Playwriting Appendix as well as the 2022-2023 Covid Policy and other health-related polices appendix.
+The Department of Theater makes special demands on students enrolled in the BFA and MFA training programs because of the preparation necessary due to the demands of the profession.
+Concentration specific rules and policies are in the Student Handbook Appendices for: 1) Acting Students; 2) Design and Production Students (Costume, Scenic, & Lighting Designers, Costume Technicians, Technical Directors, & Stage Management); 3) Dramaturgy and Playwriting.
 Students are responsible for understanding and following all rules and policies set forth in these documents, as well as those in the graduate or undergraduate university catalog.